- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 CrossHelmet X1’s Sound Control

 The CrossSound Control is a noise cancellation feature.
-It should allow you to choose if you want to have environmental sounds coming in or not.
+It should allow you to choose if you want to suppress or enhance environmental sounds.
 You can be aware of your surroundings in the city or cancel out engine noise on a country road, for example.

 Alternatives to CrossHelmet X1

-None of this sounds all that appealing, so we’re going to look at how you can achieve similar results that don’t cost an arm and a leg.
+None of this sounds all that appealing, so we’re going to look at how you can achieve similar results that don’t cost an arm and a leg with new Sena helmets.

 This helmet has a fully-integrated Bluetooth speaker and microphone system, plus:

-- 10-17 hours of battery life depending how you use it
+- Up to 17 hours of battery life

 - A composite fiberglass shell and multi-density EPS foam for great safety